Will Christian Military Schools in Texas Turn Around Your Troubled Son? Maybe, But There is Another Solution.

-Is your teen spinning out of control, rebellious, self-destructing, involved in minor substance abuse, or in trouble with the law?
-If so, Agape Boarding School can help, and most likely we can do so better than Christian military schools in Texas.
+Is your teen spinning out of control, rebellious, self-destructing, involved in minor self-destructive behavior, or in trouble with the law?
+If so, Agapé Boarding School can help, and most likely we can do so better than Christian military schools in Texas.

 Agape is a final solution for your boy, and without the intimidation of drill sergeants.
 We offer a secure campus and military-like discipline and structure, but we also provide vocational training, mentoring and spiritual help for troubled boys.
 Our boarding school includes team sports on a sprawling campus and a fully accredited school.

 Agapé is different from Christian military schools in Texas, because Agapé also offers mentoring and life direction, without screaming and intimidation like Christian military schools do.
 We’re not a military school, but our program is a better long-term solution for helping turn around boys who are struggling!

 BETTER AT HELPING TROUBLED BOYS THAN CHRISTIAN MILITARY SCHOOLS IN YOUR STATE

 Agapé Boarding School provides a superior training program for teen boys from Texas with a surprisingly affordable price.
 Please look into it even if you are looking for Christian military academies in Texas.

 Compare Agapé Boarding School to Texas military schools for troubled boys, and you will notice that we provide an advanced program and outstanding facilities at a lower rate.
 We specialize in working with boys who lack motivation both at home and at school.

 Agape’s beautiful campus and facilities are worthy of a closer look, even if it isn’t a Christian military school.